florianbgt/myblog/content/Django_Oauth2_toolkit_Part2_Resource_server/index.md

 In the background, our resource server will check in its database if a user exist and a valid access token exists:
 - If it does, the user will be granted access
-- If it does not, the resource server will check if the user exists and if a valid access token exists in the authorization server.
+- If it does not, the resource server will check if the user exists and if a valid access token exists in the authentication server.
 If it does, user will be granted access
 - If none of the 2 conditions above are met, the user will be denied access

 Some time has passed and our access token has expired.
 We can also renew it using this http request: